vishalpa7/SentimentAnalysis/Readme.txt

-This is all about my major project.
+These are the codes for our major project.